DATA-BACKED GUIDE · UPDATED JULY 2026

 Is replacing a combi cheaper than converting to one?

 Yes.
-A like-for-like combi boiler replacement reuses most of the existing pipework, so it is faster and cheaper.
-Converting from a tank-and-cylinder system to a combi involves stripping out the old kit and reworking pipes, which adds a day or more of labour.
-The real prices below show both.
+A like-for-like combi boiler replacement reuses most of the existing pipework and flue run, so it is faster and cheaper.
+Converting from a tank-and-cylinder system to a combi involves stripping out the old kit, capping pipes and reworking the system, which adds a day or more of labour.
+The real prices on this page show both, and the gap between them is significant.

 What size combi boiler do I need?

 It depends on the number of radiators and bathrooms and how much hot water you use at once.
-A larger output suits a busy family home, while a smaller flat needs less.
-A Gas Safe engineer will size it properly rather than guessing, which avoids paying for more boiler than you need.
+A larger output suits a busy family home with more than one bathroom, while a smaller flat needs less.
+A Gas Safe engineer will size it properly rather than guessing, which avoids paying for more boiler than you actually need.

 Can I replace a combi boiler myself?

 No. It is illegal to fit or replace a gas boiler unless you are Gas Safe registered.
 Beyond the legal side, incorrect work risks gas leaks and carbon monoxide, and it will void the manufacturer warranty.
-Always use a registered engineer and keep the certificate.
+Always use a registered engineer and keep the certificate for your records.